1u0n/sf-movies/README.md

 npm start [port]     <-- optional port, 3000 by default
 ```

-you'll have to install globally Gulp for the builds and Mocha for the tests, if you don't have them:
+you'll have to install globally Gulp and Webpack for the builds and Mocha for the tests, if you don't have them:

 ```
-npm install -g gulp-cli mocha
+npm install -g gulp-cli webpack mocha
 ```

-## Reviewers
-if you know this is a coding challenge, then you'll probably find more useful info [here](https://github.com/1u0n/sf-movies/tree/master/challenge).

 ## Disclaimer
 This is just a test project for me to learn new stuff.
 Use it as you like and don't expect it to work flawlessly.